jrekier/inputf90/README.md

 # inputf90
-A fortran file to simplify input from an external file
+A fortran code to simplify input from an external file